 Return the skillet to the burner and turn the heat down to low.
 It should be crusted with flour, garlic, and meat drippings.
 That’s where the flavor is, so we’re going to dissolve it into a sauce.

 Add 2 cups beef broth, 2 Tbsp Dijon mustard, 1 Tbsp worcestershire sauce, 1 Tbsp soy sauce, 1/2 Tbsp brown sugar, 1/2 Tbsp dried rosemary, and 1/2 tsp thyme to the skillet.
 Stir the sauce over low heat until it is well combined and all of the crust has dissolved off the bottom of the skillet.

 Pour the sauce over the ingredients in the slow cooker, place the lid on top, and cook on high for four hours. (the sauce will not cover the ingredients in the slow cooker, but more liquid will be produced as the stew cooks.)

 After four hours it will look like this and smell so good that you’ll probably be going out of your mind!
 The beef is super tender and the juices have melded beautifully with the vegetables and rosemary Dijon sauce.

-Give the stew a good stir to mix it up and break up the tender beef pieces as you go.
+Give the Rosemary Garlic Beef Stew a good stir to mix it up and break up the tender beef pieces as you go.
 This will distribute the thickened flour and the whole stew will get a bit thicker and lighter in color.
 Taste the stew and adjust the salt if needed.

-Serve the stew as is or spooned over a bowl of hot rice or pasta.
+Serve the Rosemary Garlic Beef Stew as is or spooned over a bowl of hot rice or pasta.
 THIS will keep you warm and full on cold winter or autumn days!